 The full report provides analysis for what occurred in 2015, data that supports 2016 forecasts and historical trends that shape the construction industry.

-Author’s note: As a member of the Gilbane team for over 35 years, I provided all opinion in this economic report.
+Author’s note: I provided all opinion in this economic report.
 Now, as an independent construction economics analyst, I compile economic information and perform data analysis.
 You can now find all this analysis here in this new blog format.
 EdZ